TanishTushid/machine-learning-projects/README.md

 ## 📁 Repository Overview

-The repository is organized into individual project folders:
+The repository is organized into individual project folders

-- **House Price Prediction**
-  - Regression-based model to estimate property prices
-  - Includes data cleaning, feature selection, and model evaluation

-- **Gold Price Prediction**
-  - Time-series/regression analysis on historical gold price data
-  - Focus on trend analysis and predictive modeling

----

 ## 🛠️ Tools & Technologies